survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 For example:

-* Require to update the npm lock file every time _package.json_ changes.
+* Require to update the npm lockfile every time _package.json_ changes.
 * Require new tests when new code is added.
 * Require a change log entry.
 * Check for test shortcuts like `it.only` or `describe.only`.